antebachmann/Datastory/index.md

 ## Abstract

+Two subjects are consistently banned at family gatherings, politics and religion.
+This is because ~~everyone else is wrong~~ many of us feel very strongly about those matters, generally because we are directly affected or have a lot of self-esteem riding on "being right".

+## Methods

+## The tone of discourse

+## What's the matter ?

 ## Ugly markdown example

 You can use the [editor on GitHub](https://github.com/antebachmann/datastory/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.